Sources:

 God has about the creatable thing.

-There are two famous labyrinths of errors; one of which has chiefly exercised theologians, the other has exercised philosophers, since the former touches on the inner nature of the mind, the latter on the inner nature of the body; the former is about freedom, the latter about continuous composition.
-Just as we can be geometers and physicists although we do not consider whether a line is composed of points, so long as we assume quantities so small in place of indivisibles that an error which can originate from that is smaller than a given number, or as meagre as we want, so we may satisfy theological truth, although we do not know the manner by which things and the action of things depend on God as well as on each other in turn (provided that we assume complete concepts or ideas of possible things instead of actual things themselves, which - it cannot be denied - are in the divine mind before every decree of the will and before the existence of things).
+There are two famous labyrinths in errors, one of which has chiefly exercised theologians, the other philosophers; the former is about freedom, the latter about the composition of the continuum, since the former touches upon the inner nature of the mind, the latter upon the inner nature of the body.
+And just as we can be geometers and physicists even if we do not consider whether a line is composed of points (so long as we assume, in place of indivisibles, quantities so small that any error which may then arise is smaller than a given number, i.e. as small as we want), so it is possible to satisfy theological truth even if we do not know the manner in which things and the action of things depend upon God as well as upon each other (provided that we assume, instead of actual things themselves, the complete notions or ideas of possible things, which—it cannot be denied—are in the divine mind before every decree of the will and before the existence of things).